gunnchOS3k/gunnchOS3k-MLV-Hackathons/README.md

 # gunnchOS3k-MLV-Hackathons
-Repository for Summer 2026 Hackathons Presented By gunnchOS3k and Major League Hacking
+Repository for Summer 2026 Hackathons Presented By gunnchOS3k MLV and Major League Hacking